GnomedDev/T2FanRD/README.md

 2. Setup the executable to be run automatically at startup, like via a [systemd service](https://github.com/t2linux/fedora/blob/2947fdc909a35f04eb936a4f9c0f33fe4e52d9c2/t2fanrd/t2fanrd.service).

 ### NixOS
-Add this repo to you flake inputs, adding the `nixosModule` to your imports.
+Add this repo to your flake inputs, and the module `<name-of-input>.nixosModule.t2fanrd` to your imports.

 ## Configuration
 ### Standard